pantheon-systems/documentation/source/docs/articles/sites/installing-redis-on-wordpress.md

 ## Troubleshooting

 ### Cannot Activate the Redis Plugin
 You do not need to activate the plugin.
-Once you install it, move the `object-cache.php` file over the the **/wp-content/** directory and delete `object-cache.php` from the WP-Redis directory on the server.
+Once you install it, move the object-cache.php file over the the `/wp-content/` directory and delete object-cache.php from the WP-Redis directory on the server.

 ### Fatal Error in the WordPress Dashboard

 ![Plugin fatal error redis](/docs/assets/images/redis-plugin-fatal-error.png)

-If you are seeing the error message `Fatal error: Cannot redeclare class WP_Object_Cache...` then you have not deleted the `object-cache.php` from the WP-Redis plugin directory.
+If you are seeing a fatal error message within the WordPress dashboard, then you have not deleted the object-cache.php from the WP-Redis plugin directory.